Baba

 Sikh genocide by civil disobedience followers, 8000 killed

-Another example is the aftermath of Indira Gandhi’s assassination, when congress party people started to kill Sikhs, their businesses, and even whoever were supporting Sikhs.
-History will tell about 8,000 people killed during those protests.
-Violent types of protests are not done by thieves or vandals, but rather are done by educated people.
+Another example is the aftermath of Indira Gandhi’s assassination, when Congress party people started killing Sikhs, even those who were supporting the Sikhs, and they also destroyed their businesses.
+History records that about 8,000 people were killed during those protests.
+Violent types of protests are usually committed by educated people, rather than thieves or vandals.

-During emergency time in India, “In July 1975, famous political leader George Fernandes aimed at blowing up toilets in government offices and cause explosions near the venue of public meetings to be addressed by Indira Gandhi.
+And during the emergency in India: “In July 1975, famous political leader George Fernandes aimed at blowing up toilets in government offices and causing explosions near the venue of public meetings to be addressed by Indira Gandhi.
 A plan was hatched to blow up a dais four hours before Indira Gandhi was to address a meeting in Varanasi.
 The conspiracy later came to be known as the infamous Baroda dynamite case.” [courtesy wikipedia]

-People in India feel that Satyágraha (civil disobedience) is normal, and nobody says anything against it.
-People believe that doing Satyágraha (civil disobedience) is legal, fine, and do not raise any objection.
+People in India feel that satyágraha (civil disobedience) is normal, and nobody says anything against it.
+People believe that doing satyágraha (civil disobedience) is legal, fine, and do not raise any objections.
 Mahatma Gandhi started the civil disobedience movement, which consisted of protesting by breaking the rules of society.

 Ananda Marga philosophy guides us, “What are humanistic appeals, or satyágraha [civil disobedience]?
 They are simply a special means of using violence to create circumstantial pressure.”
 (2)